takuyakikuchi/react-query-todo/README.md

 ### 1. CRUD without state management libraries

 Pains
-- To reflect the changes in the state after each actions(create, update and delete), I need to refresh the page with `window.location.reload()`.
+- [x] 1.
+To reflect the changes in the state after each actions(create, update and delete), I need to refresh the page with `window.location.reload()`.
-- When editing, the selected task needs to be watched by `useEffect` and reflected in the local state.
+- [ ] 2.
+When editing, the selected task needs to be watched by `useEffect` and reflected in the local state.
-- Prop drilling with `selectedTask` and the update function.
+- [ ] 3.
+Prop drilling with `selectedTask` and the update function.

 ### 2. Add React Query

 Benefits
-- States for query and mutation are handled by React Query.
+- Queries and mutations are centralized to React Query.
-- By updating the cache, I don't have to re-fetch the latest data after each mutation.
+  - The query/mutation status(loading, error...) is provided by React Query

-Pains
+- Server cache is visible with React Query Dev Tools.
--
+- By updating the cache, data fetching can be omitted after each mutation. => Solves the pain 1